Aberdeen University appeals to alumni for donations after waiving fees for students displaced by conflict in Ukraine

 Now, an appeal has been launched to raise money for the Student and Scholar Sanctuary Fund.

-The fund has been set up to directly help those who have been forced to leave their education and wish to continue their studies in the north-east of Scotland.
+The fund has been set up to directly help those who have been forced to leave their education and wish to continue their studies in the north-east.

 Money raised will go towards providing essential items such as food, clothing and laptops.